Zilleplus/zilleplus.github.io/projects/computervision.md

     Figure2: PCA components
 </center>

 For those unfamiliar with linear algebra this all might sound like Greek.
-Beleave it or not but its not hard at all.
+Believe it or not but its not hard at all.
 After trying to explain it to a few people i came up with the puppet analogy.
 And some people seem to like it so.

 <center>
     <div>